A carefully vetted selection of open-source software tools.

-With Digital Opera, you’ll get at least one working towards your success.
+With Digital Opera, you’ll get at least one real unicorn working to make you successful.

 We are firm believers in living where you want to instead of where you have to.
 To that end, we got rid of our lovely downtown Denver, Colorado office space in 2017.
 Instead, our teams now work from home in Rhode Island, Minnesota, Oregon, California, Arizona, Florida, and many places in between.